Doctorbal/zabbix-postgres-partitioning/README.md

 Reload PostgreSQL and you should be ready for the full production.

-Clean up, change the IPs on newly provisioned Zabbix, decomission the old one etc. as needed.
+Clean up, change the IPs on newly provisioned Zabbix, decommission the old one etc. as needed.

 #### [SideNote]